 What Is the New EU PRRC (Person Responsible for Regulatory Compliance) Role?

-Compliance with European regulations has become progressively more complex, especially with the recent publication of the EU Medical Device Regulation (2017/745) and In Vitro Diagnostic Regulation (2017/746).
-With the new regulations, European regulators want to make sure companies always have a qualified regulatory expert on staff or at their disposal to ensure the company is meeting EU requirements.
+Compliance with European regulations has become progressively more complex, especially with the publication of the EU Medical Device Regulation (2017/745) and In Vitro Diagnostic Regulation (2017/746).
+With the new regulations, European regulators want to make sure companies always have a qualified regulatory expert at their disposal to ensure the company is meeting EU requirements.

-You may have heard about a new role called the Person Responsible for Regulatory Compliance as defined in the new EU MDR and IVDR.
-Article 15 of the European MDR and IVDR mandate the appointment of this person.
+Thus, a new role has been created called the Person Responsible for Regulatory Compliance (PRRC).
+Article 15 of the European MDR and IVDR mandate the appointment of this person and this June 2019 EU PRRC guidance document provides more clarity on the requirements.
 Many people have asked us what this new role entails and who needs to comply.
-We examined the nuts and bolts of this new requirement and here’s what you need to know.
+We examined the nuts and bolts of this requirement and here’s what you need to know.

 Tip: We have taken the full text of the EU MDR and added a linked Table of Contents.
 You can download it here and you’ll find Article 15 on page 29.

-The PRRC is different than an EU Authorized Representative
+The EU PRRC is a separate role from your EU Authorized Representative

 - Check conformity of devices with QMS procedures before they are released